Kotti/kotti_user_manual/docs/adding_content/images.rst

 1. One way is to add an image to the text of the body of a Document, using the word processor style interface, whereby the image is placed as a discrete part of the body of the document.
-There would be a choice of formatting the image as a thumbnail size image, or a number of other size choices.
-The image could be placed left, right, above, or below the text associated with it.
-It could be part of a bullet point, or in a table cell, etc.
+There is a choice of formatting the image as a thumbnail size image, or a number of other size choices.
+The image can be placed left, right, above, or below the text associated with it.
+It can be part of a bullet point, or in a table cell, etc.
 2. Another way is to add an Image directly from the "Add" menu, as we did for adding a Document.
 Adding an Image via the "Add" menu is equivalent, by position, to adding it to the body of a document.
 The Image would "live" on the website at the position of the document at which it was added, but the image would be visible only in the Navigate display of the website, because it was not added within the text of the body of a document.
+After adding an image with method 2, you can later add it to the body text using method 1, because already uploaded images are available in the word processor style user interface.

 ..
 Note:: Regardless of how an image is added, it will be stored at the
-          position of the document to which (method 1) or at which (method 2) it was added.
+          position of the document to which it was added to the body text (method 1) or at which was added using the Add menu (method 2).
 And you can always see this structure in the "Navigate" display, with images and other content items shown indented within the documents with which they are associated.
-There is also a way to use method 2 to make a document show its contents as a list.

 Most often you will want to add images to the body of documents where they are needed, as you would add images to a word processor document (method 1).